ElArkk/jax-unirep/README.md

 `evotuned_params` will contain the fine-tuned mLSTM and dense weights from the trial with the lowest test set loss.

-If you want to directly fine-tune the weights for a fixed number of epochs and with a fixed learning rate, you should use the [`fit`][fitfunc] function instead.
+If you want to directly fine-tune the weights for a fixed number of epochs while using a fixed learning rate, you should use the [`fit`][fitfunc] function instead.

 You can find an example usage of both functions [here][exampleevotune].